davidchadwick72/davidchadwick72/README.md

 ## Hi there 👋

-my name is David,
+My name is **David**,

-i am currently on a Bootcamp with Hyperion Dev learning Web design.
+I am currently on a Bootcamp with Hyperion Dev learning Web design.

 <!--